Taste receptor: Savory or glutamates (Umami)

 The TAS1R1+TAS1R3 heterodimer receptor functions as an umami receptor, responding to L-amino acid binding, especially L-glutamate.
 The umami taste is most frequently associated with the food additive monosodium glutamate (MSG) and can be enhanced through the binding of inosine monophosphate (IMP) and guanosine monophosphate (GMP) molecules.
 TAS1R1+3 expressing cells are found mostly in the fungiform papillae at the tip and edges of the tongue and palate taste receptor cells in the roof of the mouth.
 These cells are shown to synapse upon the chorda tympani nerves to send their signals to the brain, although some activation of the glossopharyngeal nerve has been found.

 Alternative candidate umami taste receptors include splice variants of metabotropic glutamate receptors, mGluR4 and mGluR1, and the NMDA receptor.

-During the evolution of songbirds, the umami taste receptor has undergone structural modifications in the ligand binding site, enabling these birds to sense the sweet taste by this receptor.
+Not all animals use T1R1+T1R3 as the umami receptor; shifts in what a receptor detects often happen with evolution.
+For examples, sweet-sensing songbirds have repurposed their umami receptor into a sweet receptor.

+Almost every major vertebrate lineage uses a TAS1R to detect amino acids, a signal of the nutritional quality of food.
+However, glutamate is not among the more commonly-detected amino acids; instead, early vertebrates may have focused on basic and branched-chain amino acids, as this was the shared preference among bichir and elephant shark, representative of the bony and cartilaginous fishes respectively.